niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

-## 3.1 Site Preparation
+## 3.1 Preparation

-!!! warning "Read before installing"
+!!! warning "Disclaimer"
     Always ensure you have the correct tools and training before beginning installation.
 Attempting installation without the specified tools may result in improper assembly, equipment damage, or injury.